apple-fritter/flowmark/tests/testdocs/testdoc.expected.auto.md

 ## Some apostrophes and quotes--and dashes, too

 “Hello,” he said!
-“What’s... your specialty?” he enquired (in an idle tone).
+“What’s … your specialty?” he enquired (in an idle tone).

 He read the multiline quote: “This is line one and this is line two and finally line